storyfeet/dugi_bialan/content/works/little_red.md

 # She was good, and wore a bright red hood all the time

-zan Elenuna is-won la, wei doimo lon biog man giasi ga-va
+zan Elenuna is-won la, wei doimo lon biog man giasi ga-va-zio

 # Elenuna, who we will call is-won, lived beside a dark forest